TheTysonator/uptime-lugin/README.md

 This plugin requires the following commands to be installed and available in your system `PATH`:

 - `curl` — used for proxy connectivity checks.
-- `hiddify-core` — used for connecting to the proxy.
+- `hiddify-core` — used for connecting to a proxy.

 You can verify they are installed by running: